MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **SolutionId** – a GUID representing a unique add-in

   - **TelemetryId** – a GUID representing a unique user

+#### Office.Extensibility.Catalog.ExchangeProcessManifest

+Data regarding the processing of an individual manifest for an O365 tenant admin assigned add-in.
+Used in analysis of customer problems and charting of customer success.

+The following fields are collected:

+- **AppVersion** - version of the app

+- **IsAllReturnedManifestsParsed** - bool indicating we parsed all returned manifests

+- **IsAppCommand** - bool indicating if this is an app command app

+- **ReturnedManifestsParsed** - count of the parsed manifests

+- **SolutionId** - ID of the solution

+- **TelemetryId** - telemetry ID based on the signed in identity

+#### Office.Extensibility.ODPAppCommandsRibbonClick

+Collects whether clicking the custom add-in control succeeded or not.
+Used to detect issues in user interaction with add-in controls.

+The following fields are collected:

+- **CommandActionType** - type of the add-in command

+- **CommandLabel** - label of the command clicked

+- **SolutionId** - ID of the solution

 #### Office.FileIO.CSI.CCachedFileCsiLoadFileBasic